Azure-Samples/azure-intelligent-edge-patterns/GpuReferenceModules/ReadMe.md

 4. Right-click the name of your IoT Edge device, then select Create Deployment for Single Device.

-5. Select the `deployment.amd64.json` file in the config folder and then click Select Edge Deployment Manifest.
+5. Select the `deployment.share.amd64.json` file in the config folder and then click Select Edge Deployment Manifest.
 Do not use the `deployment.template.json` file.

 6. Click the refresh button.
 You should see GPUModule running.

+## how to test

+- connect to your device and mount a share with name "inputlocalshare" in portal as per instruction [here](https://docs.microsoft.com/en-us/azure/databox-online/azure-stack-edge-j-series-deploy-add-shares)
+- create 2 files on this share name them as "mytest.txt" and "mysharetest.txt"
+- check logs of GPUMODULE using minishell as per instruction [here](https://docs.microsoft.com/en-us/azure/databox-online/azure-stack-edge-gpu-connect-powershell-interface#use-iotedge-commands)

+iotedge logs GPUMODULE

+see if you can get as below

+File exists:True
+File exists:True

 # Next Steps